oscal-compass/community/GOVERNANCE.md

 If a vote is called, the default is a simple majority vote - more than half of the appropriate deciding body.

 ### Supermajority Vote

+In some cases, a supermajority vote for decision making - at least two-thirds of the appropriate deciding body.

+Some examples include:

 * Carrying out [Code of Conduct](./CODE_OF_CONDUCT.md) decisions requiring severe censure (supermajority of the Oversight Committee)
 * Removing a [Maintainer](./MAINTAINERS.md) for any reason other than inactivity (supermajority of the Oversight Committee)